 - Series C and beyond

 Each stage of funding is very important for the startup’s growth, with investors gaining equity in exchange for the financial support provided.
+That is why sometimes startups prefer using professional startup fundraising services instead of searching for potential funding alone.

 Pre-Seed Funding